-Boston comes to life in the autumn, when the city is flooded with tens of thousands of students, not to mention scores of visitors.
-And while the Hub might not be the biggest city around, its cultural calendar is one of America's strongest; at any given time, there are plenty of noteworthy shows and events taking place across the metro area.
-If nothing on our list here strikes your fancy, take a peek at our guides to the best places to see live music in Boston or best free things to do in Boston.
+It might be getting dark out on the early side and the temps might be plunging, but there are still plenty of hot things to do in and around Boston.
+And while The Hub might not be the biggest city around, its cultural calendar is one of America’s strongest; at any given time, there are plenty of noteworthy shows and events taking place across the metro area.
+If nothing on our list here strikes your fancy, take a peek at our guides to the best places to see live music or best free things to do in Boston.
 If you’re looking to get out of the elements, consult our guides to where to see art in Boston, including the best art galleries and the best museums in Boston.

 RECOMMENDED: Full guide to the best things to do in Boston